 - Vertical Bathroom Blinds: These window treatments provide adequate bathroom ventilation.
 Typically, these polyester window blinds have fabric vertical slats and spaces that dry even when fully open.
 Also, they prevent mold from building that can occur with fabric blinds.

 - Skylight Bathroom Blinds: With skylight bathroom blinds, you’re able to draw in more natural light in your bathroom without compromising your privacy.
 Made of water-resistant materials, like PVC, add to your bathrooms decor.
 You’ll also want to choose one with a remote control to operate them safely and effectively.

-Any way you look at it, making sure you choose the right treatments for your bathroom will add to the overall look and feel of your home.
-It’s always a good idea to choose neutral colors, especially if you love big bold prints on your walls and pops of color.
+Any way you look at it, making sure you choose the right treatments for your bathroom will add to your home’s overall look and feel.
+Of course, it’s always a good idea to choose neutral colors, especially if you love big, bold prints on your walls and pops of color.

 2 – Curtain Panels Or Valance For Casement Windows